 Do I need to audition?

-When are auditions for the BFA in Acting program held?
+When are the BFA in Acting for Stage and Screen and BFA in Musical Theatre auditions held?

 How do I schedule an audition?